openvinotoolkit/openvino/tools/benchmark_tool/README.md

 ## Examples of Running the Tool

-This section provides step-by-step instructions on how to run the Benchmark Tool with the `googlenet-v1` public model on CPU or FPGA devices.
+This section provides step-by-step instructions on how to run the Benchmark Tool with the `googlenet-v1` public model on CPU or GPU devices.
 As an input, the `car.png` file from the `<INSTALL_DIR>/deployment_tools/demo/` directory is used.

 > **NOTE:** The Internet access is required to execute the following steps successfully.
 If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.